CFP matchups: Alabama vs. Notre Dame; Clemson vs. Ohio State

 The national champion of this college football season played through a pandemic is scheduled to be determined Jan.
 11 at Hard Rock Stadium in Miami Gardens, Florida.

 The Fighting Irish (10-1) are back in the playoff for the second time in three seasons, becoming the first team to lose a conference title game and make the selection committee’s final four.
-The ACC is the second conference to have two teams in the playoff, joining the SEC in 2017, thanks to the famously independent Fighting Irish joining the league in football for a year because of the pandemic.
+The Atlantic Coast is the second conference to have two teams in the playoff, joining the SEC in 2017, thanks to the famously independent Fighting Irish joining the league in football for a year because of the pandemic.

-After sitting second in the CFP rankings for a month, Notre Dame was blown out 34-10 by Clemson in the Atlantic Coast Conference championship game.
-That opened the door for Texas A&M (8-1), which had been lurking in fifth.

-The Aggies (8-1) closed their regular-season Saturday by cruising to a win over Tennessee, but were unable to become the third team in the playoff’s seven-year history to make the field without even winning its division.
+After sitting second in the CFP rankings for a month, Notre Dame was blown out 34-10 by Clemson in the ACC championship.
+That opened the door for Texas A&M (8-1), which had been lurking in fifth but was unable to become the third team in the playoff’s seven-year history to make the field without even winning its division.

+Selection committee chairman Gary Barta, the Iowa athletic director, said Notre Dame’s extra victory against a ranked opponent pushed the Irish over the top.

+Notre Dame beat Clemson and North Carolina, which had been 15th in the previous playoff rankings.
+Texas A&M’s only victory against a team that was in the committee’s ranking was Florida.
+The Aggies played Alabama in October and lost by 28 points.

+Oklahoma surged to sixth in the final rankings after closing with seven straight victories and a Big 12 title.
+Unbeaten Cincinnati finished seventh, making the Bearcats the top-ranked team among Group of Five conference champions and guaranteeing them a spot in one of the New Year’s Six bowls.

+The rest of rankings and the major bowl pairings were still to come.

-Notre Dame’s reward will be a matchup with Alabama (11-0).
+Notre Dame’s reward will be a matchup with Alabama (11-0), the Southeastern Conference champion that is back in the playoff for the sixth time after missing out last year.
 The last time the Fighting Irish and Crimson Tide played was the 2012 BCS championship game and the Tide won 42-14.

-The Southeastern Conference champion Crimson Tide is back in the playoff for the sixth time after missing out last year.

 Clemson (10-1) is in for a sixth straight season, only missing out on the first playoff.
 Ohio State (6-0) is making its third appearance.
 The Tigers have won two playoff titles and the Buckeyes won the first after the 2014 season.